sanin-py/rps/README.md

 # rps
-Test the prototype of my first project
+Test the prototype of my new project